peacockcarter/magento-filter-payment-methods-on-shipping-address/article.md

 ```

 Once I had this working we refactored the code and made it more generic so that it would work for any of the core payment methods.
-Core payment methods being;
+Core Magento payment methods are:

-* cashondelivery
-* ccsave
+* Cash On Delivery (cashondelivery)
+* Saved Credit Card (ccsave)
-* checkmo
+* Cheque/mail order (checkmo)
-* free
+* Free (free)
-* purchaseorder
+* Purchase order (purchaseorder)
-* banktransfer
+* Bank transfer (banktransfer)

-You could argue that authorizenet and moneybookers are also core payment methods.
+You could argue that Authorise.net and Moneybookers are also core payment methods.
-There, however, are separate modules and can be disabled independently of these core methods.
-For this reason we decided not to include them in this module.
+These are, however, separate modules and can be disabled independently of these core methods, and for this reason we decided not to include them in this module.
 It is very simple to add them, or any other payment method, to this module.

-Create your own module.
+* Create your own module.
-Create a system.xml file with the following content;
+* Create a system.xml file with the following content;

 ```
 <?xml version="1.0" encoding="UTF-8"?>